Choosing the Right Wired Push Button or Wireless Doorbell Button

 What's the difference between wired & wireless buttons?

-A wired button wires directly to the doorbell transformer using “bell wire.”
-If your wired doorbell using batteries vs. a transformer, it wires directly to the doorbell.
+Wired button wires directly to the doorbell transformer using "bell wire."
+If you wired a doorbell using batteries vs. a transformer, it wires directly to the doorbell.
 When a visitor pushes the button, an electrical signal is generated and the chime sounds.
 Virtually all wireless buttons use a battery, inside the button, for a power supply.
 It sends a radio wave signal to a compatible receiver.
 When a visitor pushes the button, a signal is generated and then transmitted.

 Can I mix & match wired & wireless buttons?

-Not in a literal since.
+Not in a literal sense.
 Wireless buttons send a radio signal to a compatible receiver.
-Wired ones close and electrical loop that cause the chime to ring.
+Wired ones close an electrical loop that causes the chime to ring.
 The only exception to this is to use a doorbell extender.
 An extender kit uses a small transmitter that wires into the doorbell transformer.
 When a visitor pushes the button outside, a radio signal is generated from the installed transmitter, which will send a radio signal to a compatible receiver.
-In this set up, your existing wired system should function normally, with the added benefit of a wireless system.
+In this setup, your existing wired system should function normally, with the added benefit of a wireless system.

 The Two Classes of Doorbell Buttons We Offer: